samueldg/talks/2019-11-pycon-canada-fantastic-antipatterns/presentation.md

 ## What are flame graphs?

-* Visulization tools for profiler output.
+* Visualization tools for profiler output.
 * Gives a hierarchical representation of code paths and their relative sampling frequenecy.
 * Can be interactive.